 Less is More, not just for clutter, but for people.
 We shoot in multiple exposures (HDR), and Panoramic 360’s, so the fewer people around, the better.
-If possible, treat this photo session the same as a showing, and have the sellers take an hour in a coffee shop or visit a neighbor.
+If possible, treat this real estate photoshoot the same as a showing, and have the sellers take an hour in a coffee shop or visit a neighbor.
 The goal is to make your home show beautifully online and sell quickly!
 Contact us today to take your real estate photography to the next level!

-NOTE: The photographer should not: Move furniture, Clean or dust, Move garbage, Pick up/move clutter (toys, dirty dishes, dog toys, etc.)
+NOTE: The Real Estate Photographer should not: Move furniture, Clean or dust, Move garbage, Pick up/move clutter (toys, dirty dishes, dog toys, etc.)

 The home MUST be ready for the photographer when he/she arrives.